 Degrees Offered and Accreditation

-The School of Engineering offers four-year programs leading to:
+The College of Engineering offers four-year programs leading to:

 Bachelor of Science in Engineering (B.S.E.) degrees

 - Computer Science and Engineering (126 credits)*#

 - Computer Engineering (126 credits)*